Need to repot your ever vibrant Schlumbergera bridgessii?

 How To Repot A Christmas Cactus

-Mostly, root bound plants, in this case some Christmas cactus, grows too much for their current container.
+Mostly, root-bound plants, in this case, some Christmas cactus, grow too much for their current container.
 Then their entire root system becomes bound with their pot.

 Repotting After Care